Maintaining bonds with our deceased loved ones

-Every year on Gary’s birthday, I promote the Porch Fairy Challenge — inviting friends and family to leave a gift on someone’s porch, inspired by the original Porch Fairy who flooded our front porch with love at a time when my husband was slipping away from me.
+On Gary’s birthday for these past couple years, I’ve issued the Porch Fairy Challenge — inviting friends and family to leave a gift on someone’s porch, inspired by the original Porch Fairy who flooded our front porch with love at a time when my husband was slipping away from me.
 It is sweetness to my heart to read about all the Porch-Fairying going on.
 In honor of Hubby.

 * * *

 “Most ‘regular’ people haven’t gotten the memo yet,” write Haley and Williams, the two grief counselors.
 “The old school models of ‘detachment’ and ‘letting go’ still run deep in our pop culture.”

 Hence the insensitive comments from people telling you that you need to ‘move on’ or ‘find closure.’

 The professionals are now understanding no one really gets over grief.
 Instead, we learn to manage it, and create a new life while taking part of the old life with us.